 - Ngapali Beach – Last but not least is the best beach in Myanmar called Ngapali Beach.
 It’s located on the south western coast, and it contains some of the most relaxing lifestyle in the entire country.
 Ngapali beach has crystal clear water and it’s clean which is what makes it so amazing.
 The beach is not overcrowded, and it’s relatively cheap so you are able to take advantage of this authentic atmosphere.
 Fresh seafood is widely available and don’t forget to drink a fresh coconut!

 My favorite city in Myanmar (personal story):

 If I had to choose one favorite city in Myanmar, it would be Bagan!
-I simply cannot explain how magical this city is — It’s a place that every traveler on this planet needs to visit before they die.
+I simply cannot explain how magical this city is.
+Hence, it’s a place that every traveler on this planet needs to visit before they die.

 As mentioned above, Bagan is an ancient town with some 10,000 buddhist temples from the 9-11th centuries.
 The landscape, as it seemingly goes on forever, is dominated by temple after temple.
 It’s so cool!

-The best thing to do in Bagan is to rent a motorbike (for $5-10USD per day) and freely roam around the town.
-I rented a bike for 3 days, with two of my hostel friends, and we woke up at sunrise to ride the bikes around the landscape with nobody around us.
-We were allowed to go to any temple that we wanted, park our bike, and explore around inside.
-We even climbed up to one of the temples to watch the amazing sunset from the top!
+The best thing to do in Bagan is to rent a motorbike (for $5-10USD per day).
+You can freely roam around the town.
+I rented a bike for 3 days with two of my hostel friends.
+We woke up at sunrise to ride the bikes around the landscape with nobody around us.
+We were allowed to go to any temple that we wanted, park our bike, explore around inside and even climbed up to one of the temples to watch the amazing sunset from the top!